Your Phones Covered Pty Ltd · ABN 24 146 472 120 · Governed by the laws of New South Wales, Australia

 Unused Calls, SMS, Transferred Call Minutes, or Diary Management Actions in any Plan will expire at the end of each billing period and will not carry over to the next period.

 YPC will not provide any credit or refund for any remaining term of any prepaid Plans.
-Annual Commitment Plans cannot be cancelled and the invoice needs to settled in full by the client to terminate.
+Annual Commitment Plans cannot be cancelled and the invoice needs to be settled in full by the client to terminate.
 Services will continue to be offered until the end of the term unless otherwise agreed in writing by YPC.
 Any period of time where YPC suspends services due to unpaid payments will be considered part of the original term of the agreement.

 Any disputes regarding the invoiced amounts must be submitted in writing to info@yourphonescovered.com.au within seven (7) days of the invoice date.